hoeck/dresdenjs-koa/index.md

 });
 ```

+Note:
-Note: readable javascript
+* readable javascript
-      we use exactly that pattern in practice (except for nicer error formatting)
+* we use exactly that pattern in practice (except for nicer error formatting)

 ---

-## Middleware: Sessions
+### Middleware Library: Sessions

 ```javascript
 import session from 'koa-session-store';